Thinking of a new career in engineering? Here’s what you need to know about skills, salary, what to expect on the job and more.

 What qualifications and experience do I need?

-A number of engineering employers (external website) run apprenticeships, available at intermediate, advanced, higher and degree level.
+A number of engineering employers run apprenticeships, available at intermediate, advanced, higher and degree level.
 To apply you’ll typically need Maths and Science qualifications.
 Some employers ask for specific science subjects and others don’t, but Maths is often required.
 Further information can be found on Prospects website.

 If you are working in a different sector and thinking of a career change, then an apprenticeship could be a great way in.